oxifix/trafix/README.md

 # Project Structure

-This project is organized as a multirepo, consisting of three separate crates:
+This project is organized as a multirepo, consisting of multiple underlying crates, some of which are:

-3. **trafix** — an umbrella crate wrapping the 2 below.
+- **trafix** — an umbrella crate wrapping the 2 below.
-1. **trafix-codec** — a low-level library for high-performance parsing, encoding, and validation of FIX messages.
+- **trafix-codec** — a low-level library for high-performance parsing, encoding, and validation of FIX messages.
-2. **trafix-engine** — a full-featured FIX engine with session management, transports, and persistence built on top of `trafix-codec`.
+- **trafix-engine** — a full-featured FIX engine with session management, transports, and persistence built on top of `trafix-codec`.

 ## trafix-codec